caserzer/SignalServerr/README.md

 # SignalServerr
-NodeJS Signal Server for WebRTC demo
+This is a demo Signal Server using Typescript , NodeJS , WebSocket

+## Install